Aliases for TNNI1 Gene

 GeneCards Summary for TNNI1 Gene

-TNNI1 (Troponin I Type 1 (Skeletal, Slow)) is a Protein Coding gene.
+TNNI1 (Troponin I1, Slow Skeletal Type) is a Protein Coding gene.
 Diseases associated with TNNI1 include atrophy of testis.
-Among its related pathways are Activation of cAMP-Dependent PKA and Beta-Adrenergic Signaling.
+Among its related pathways are Cardiac conduction and Striated Muscle Contraction.
 GO annotations related to this gene include actin binding.
 An important paralog of this gene is TNNI2.

 UniProtKB/Swiss-Prot for TNNI1 Gene